Bajoran: Biology

 Like many aliens on Star Trek, the Bajorans are human-like in appearance, but have a distinctive symmetrical facial feature: a series of horizontal ridges on the bridge of the nose between the eyes.
 Despite their human-like appearance, there are several biological differences between the two species.

-During pregnancy, Bajoran women suffer from uncontrollable sneezing fits in lieu of morning sickness.
+During pregnancy, Bajoran women experience uncontrollable sneezing fits in lieu of morning sickness.
 Bajoran women gestate for five months, as opposed to the nine months of human women, due to high vascularization between the fetus and the mother.
-As a result, any attempt to remove the fetus prematurely, especially during the later stages of pregnancy, would cause massive blood loss to the mother and severe distress to the baby.

-During childbirth they must be extremely relaxed, and therefore feel little or no pain during the process.
+As a result, any attempt to remove the fetus prematurely, especially during the later stages of pregnancy, would cause massive blood loss to the mother and severe distress to the baby ("Body Parts").
+During childbirth, Bajoran women must be completely relaxed.
+Their body produces endorphins during labor, and thus they commonly feel little or no pain during the process.
+Typically, labor only lasts an hour, but if it goes on too long, the body stops producing endorphins lest they rise to toxic levels, and the baby will have to be born at a later time ("The Begotten").

 Culture and traditions

 Bajoran tradition places the family name before the given name.
 Thus, Kira Nerys is called Major Kira (not Major Nerys); likewise, Ro Laren (Ensign Ro).
 Bajorans typically consider it an honor when they are addressed correctly by offworlders.

 Bajorans' spiritual lives center around the Orbs—alien objects believed to have been sent by the Prophets (the gods)—each of which has a unique ability such as the Orb of Time, which allows those viewing it to revisit past events.
 Nine orbs have been discovered over the centuries (plus the Orb of the Emissary, during the final season episode "Shadows and Symbols"); eight were seized by the Cardassians during the Occupation.
-In the series there are ten orbs although only five are named:Orbs of Contemplation (returned by the Cardassians to Bajor); Prophecy of Change (Kept on Bajor); Time (returned by the Cardassians to Bajor); Wisdom (Sold by the Ferengi to Bajor); and of The Emissary (Found By Sisko).
-In a noncanonical novel the other five Orbs are Memory; Destiny; Souls; Truth and Unity.
+In the series there are ten orbs although only five are named: the Orb of Prophecy and Change, which was kept on Bajor; the Orbs of Contemplation and of Time, which the Cardassians returned to Bajor; the Orb of Wisdom, which the Ferengi sold to Bajor; and the Orb of the Emissary, which Sisko found.
+A non-canonical novel names the other five Orbs as the Orbs of Memory, Destiny, Souls, Truth, and Unity.

 The Bajoran people were originally divided into castes, called d'jarras, that dictated a person's place in Bajoran society; members of a lower-ranking d'jarra were expected to defer to those of a higher caste.
 When the Occupation began, the d'jarra system was abolished as the resistance movement encouraged all Bajorans to unite, regardless of caste.
 When the former Bajoran spiritual leader, Akorem Laan, attempted to reintroduce the caste system, it was rejected because it would have made Bajor ineligible for Federation membership (caste-based discrimination is forbidden under Federation law).